ShahriarAlomShakil/AlgoExam/README.md

     - **Key technique**: Use backtracking with pruning to avoid exploring invalid states
     - **Applications**: Constraint satisfaction, puzzle solving, resource allocation
     - **Time**: O(N!) | **Space**: O(N)
+    - **Algorithm Steps**:
+      1. Start with empty board and row 0
+      2. For current row, try placing queen in each column:
+         - Check if placement is safe (no conflicts with existing queens)
+         - If safe: place queen, recursively solve for next row
+         - If recursive call succeeds: return true
+         - If recursive call fails: remove queen (backtrack)
+      3. **Safety check**: For position (row, col), check:
+         - No queen in same column
+         - No queen in left diagonal (row-col constant)
+         - No queen in right diagonal (row+col constant)
+      4. If all rows filled successfully: solution found

 26. **Sum of Subsets** - Find all subsets with given sum using backtracking
     - **Problem**: Given set of integers and target sum, find all subsets that sum to target